bintzandt/bintzandt.nl/content/pages/about.md

 Have a look at [the repo](https://github.com/bintzandt/CodeIgniter-Hydrofiel/issues/23) for an idea of my plans (and feel free to leave a comment).

 I'm also a member of Hydrofiel.
-I used to play water-polo but I quit since this year because I noticed that it was costing my more energy than I got from it.
+I used to play water-polo but I quit since this year because I noticed that it was costing me more energy than I got from it.
 For now, I'm sticking to swimming and running to keep fit.

 If you want to contact me, have a look at the side bar.